bentoml/transformers-nlp-service/README.md

 <div align="center">
-    <h1 align="center">Transformer NLP Service</h1>
+    <h1 align="center">Transformers NLP Service</h1>
     <br>
-    <strong>A modular, composable, and scalable solution for building NLP services with Transformer<br></strong>
+    <strong>A modular, composable, and scalable solution for building NLP services with Transformers<br></strong>
     <i>Powered by BentoML 🍱 + HuggingFace 🤗</i>
     <br>
 </div>
 <br>

 ## 📖 Introduction 📖
-- This project showcase how one can serve HuggingFace's transformer models for various NLP with ease.
+- This project showcase how one can serve HuggingFace's transformers models for various NLP with ease.
 - It incorporates BentoML's best practices, from setting up model services and handling pre/post-processing to deployment in production.
 - User can explore the example endpoints such as summarization and categorization via an interactive Swagger UI.